jacobrask/bubblebot/README.md

 # Bubblebot

-An IRC bot/client with a simple plugin system.
+An IRC bot with a simple plugin system.

 To get started, copy `config.sample.clj` to `config.clj`, make your changes and run `./run`.
 Leiningen is currently required.